Jagermeister/event-tag-editor/docs/README.md

 ## Development server

+Angular front-end with data being read from `./src/data/events.json` and then help in memory via `src/app/event/event.service`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.